RicardoMBorges/DoE_pipeline_st/README.md

 # DoE_pipeline_st

-Interactive Design of Experiments (DoE) pipeline built with Streamlit.
+Interactive Design of Experiments (DoE) pipeline for planning, visualizing, and exporting experimental designs in scientific workflows.

 This tool allows users to: